-Fortunately, sales tax permits are normally inexpensive and relatively easy to get.
+Additional tax permits may be necessary later.
 See “Online Sales Tax for Ecommerce Businesses” for more info.

 - The costs of registering a business and getting a sales tax ID or reseller’s license vary from state to state.
-You can generally expect to spend up to $500 in your own state (business and sales tax registration) and up to $50 per state where your suppliers operate (sales tax registration only).
+You can generally expect to spend up to $500 in your own state (business and sales tax registration) and up to $50 per state where your suppliers operate or where you conduct high-volume sales (sales tax registration only).

 - Using local suppliers, or just a few big suppliers with wide selections, may save you time and money on sales tax registrations.

 Many, if not most, of the suppliers you find online are scammers.
 Consider going to trade shows, where you can actually meet people and determine their businesses are legitimate, or use a trusted supplier directory like SaleHoo.